haihabi/PyNNcml/README.md

 # Install

-# Projects Structer
+# Projects Structure

 1. Wet Dry Classification
-2. Baseline - Done
+2. Baseline
-3. Power Law - Done
+3. Power Law
 4. Rain estimation
 5. Metrics
-6. Robutness
+6. Robustness
 # Dataset
+This repository includes an example of a dataset with a reference rain gauge.
 # Examples

 * Rain estimation using dynamic baseline []